 When new processes, offers, and information are available, the agents need to be aware and able to find information fast.
 This will help reduce silence in calls as well.
 Even if they do not know the answers to customers’ questions right away, the agents need to know where to look for them.

 The impact of “listening to the silence” with Feelingstream

-All in all, using Feelingstreams’ AI solution to measure and analyze silence in calls gives companies the opportunity for more efficiency in phone calls.
+All in all, using Feelingstreams’ AI solution to measure and analyze silence in calls gives companies the opportunity for more efficiency in calls.
 Prolonged phone calls can be costly for the company and tiring for customers.
-With proper analysis, it is possible to shorten calls by 20% while reducing the unnecessary silence.
-When looking at agents’ performance through the silence data, areas of improvement will become clear and after training, agents can be more efficient and need less time for calls.
+With proper analysis, it is possible to shorten calls by 20% while reducing unnecessary quiet time.
+When looking at agents’ performance through the data, areas of improvement will become clear.
+After training, agents can be more efficient and need less time for calls.
 The customer experience will certainly be improved as none of us want to spend our time on lengthy phone calls.

-If you want to find out more about how Feelingstream can help you reduce your silence share and improve your customer service, please contact us for a live demo HERE .
+Feelingstream can help you reduce your silence share and improve your customer service.
+Please contact us for a live demo.